info7tik/openrunning/README.md

 The response should be `{ "message": "That works!" }`.

 #### Frontend Check
-* Open the URL [http://localhost:8000](http://localhost:8000) with your favorite navigator.
+* Open the URL [http://localhost:4200](http://localhost:4200) with your favorite web client.
 You should see the ugly login login page (maybe it looks better now):

 ![login page](./images/login_page.png)